-Drawing on the strengths of faculty in the Department of Television, Film, Media Studies as well as the Department of Theatre and Dance, the M.F.A. in Television, Film, and Theatre seeks to define and promote a new generation of artists who are capable of working across the boundaries of television, film, and theatre to combine innovative art practices with leading-edge technical knowledge.
-Applicants should demonstrate their potential to succeed in a rigorious, hybrid, creative, and critical environment as well as an interest in exploring new directions in their creative practice.
+Drawing on the strengths of faculty in the Department of Television, Film, Media Studies as well as the Department of Theatre and Dance, the MFA in Television, Film, and Theatre seeks to define and promote a new generation of artists who are capable of working across the boundaries of television, film, theatre and new media to combine innovative art practices with leading-edge technical knowledge.
+We are seeking multitalented creators who want to produce original content and enthusiastically challenge themselves by adapting their ideas to multidisciplinary platforms of delivery such as theatre, film, television and emerging technologies.

 - Study at a diverse multicultural, multilingual, 21st century campus at the heart of the entertainment industry

 - Study with Award-winning teaching and active research, performance, and media arts faculty

 - Proximity and access to the major theatre, television, film and new media industries in Los Angeles

 Entertainment industry internship opportunities and placements through the Califonia State University Statewide Media Internship Program